It’s June 6th 2017 at 6:45am, and I’m waiting at the Gombak LRT.

 Malaysia has one of the world’s highest deforestation rates.
 These are valuable ecosystems and are the most ancient and beautiful, tropical forests I’ve ever seen.
 We must fight this before it is too late.
 As Orang Asli are displaced from their land because of logging, they are abject to poverty.
 The once clear river water is now polluted and floods will only worsen.
 We must learn from the native people and also become guardians of the forest and it’s creatures.
 Soon, all we will have are these fake paintings, towering over like imprints of a forgotten past.

-As the forest dies, so do these cultures.
+As the shape of the Malaysian jungle shifts, so do these cultures.